mdfaizan7/gatsby-bit-blogs/README.md

   Gatsby- Bit Blogs App
 </h1>

-This is the complete code for my app Bit Blogs, which is a sample blog website
+This is the complete code for my app Bit Blogs, which is a blog website

 ## 🚀 Quick start